How to Reduce DSO [2026]: 3 Tool Categories + 5 Criteria

 Consider a European chemicals company with EUR 2B in revenue, running SAP, processing 3,000 invoices per month across 12 countries.
 Their AR team of 8 people manually matched remittances, chased overdue invoices by email, and resolved deductions in spreadsheets.

-- DSO: 44 days (14-day reduction)
+DSO58 days44 days (14-day reduction)

-- Collection coverage: 100% actioned within 24 hours
+Collection coverage35% of overdue invoices actioned weekly100% actioned within 24 hours

-- Deduction resolution: 12 days average
+Deduction resolution45 days average12 days average

 The AR team didn’t shrink.
 They shifted from data entry and follow-up emails to exception handling, customer negotiations, and credit risk analysis.
 The DSO improvement freed approximately EUR 7.7M in working capital.